Health libraryBack to health library

 After a stroke, your loved one is going to need ongoing care.

 Much of that care will come from medical professionals, such as doctors and rehabilitation specialists.
 But your role as a caregiver is also important.
-"Caregivers really make a huge difference in a stroke survivor's recovery," says Barry J. Jacobs, PsyD, a clinical psychologist and a spokesman for the American Stroke Association.
+"Caregivers really make a huge difference in a stroke survivor's recovery," says Barry J. Jacobs, PsyD, a clinical psychologist and a spokesman for the American Heart Association.
 "Many stroke survivors only do as well as their caregivers do."

 What caregivers do